vanessachew/brownies_n_ways/README.md

 Page about different types of brownies and the method to make them

 ![Screenshot 2024-08-03 172907](https://github.com/user-attachments/assets/a27957c5-af67-4925-a423-48473bb55a32)
-A sign up/ log in page
+A page for visitors to ask questions - not linked to any database yet

 ![Screenshot 2024-08-03 173408](https://github.com/user-attachments/assets/87825346-20bf-49e2-9e14-37facbdffda7)
 References page to credit the owners